volodya-lombrozo/jmh-benchmark-action/README.md

 ## Open Source Repository Messages

-In case you use `jmh-benchmark-action` in an open source repository, you need to solve the issue with the permissions to post comments.
+In case you use `jmh-benchmark-action` in an open-source repository, you need to solve the issue with the permissions to post comments.
 By default, all the pull requests from forks do not have access to the secrets of the repository.
 Moreover, `GITHUB_TOKEN` has only read permissions to the repository.